No config. No API key. Just run.

 vectr start

-# Indexes workspace, builds symbol graph,
+# Indexes workspace + builds symbol graph in background.

-# writes MCP config.
-Ten tools available.
+# Writes MCP config.
+12 tools available.

 ✓ Indexed 847 files → 14,523 chunks (9m 12s)